Christian Appalachian Project

 Service Length

-AmeriCorps Members: One-year placements beginning in June, August (preferred), October and January, with the option of applying for a second term.
-Short-term: Volunteers needed for summer camps and throughout the year - minimum commitment of three weeks.
-Groups serve for one week.
+AmeriCorps Members: One-year placements with rolling entry, of applying for a second term.
+Short-term: summer camps and throughout the year - minimum three weeks.
+Groups serve one week.

 Program Size